HackYourFuture/post-grad-ed/technical-assignments/README.md

 If you do fail, that's ok.
 You are here to learn and these assignments just serve to show you what your current skill level is.
 Take the lesson and try again!

-Also, if you receive a technical assignment for a job application, **always ask for help!** We have experienced that many students feel they have to do the technical assignment by themselves and are afraid to ask for help.
-Please do ask for our support.
+Also, if you receive a technical assignment for a job application, **always ask for help!** We have experienced that many students feel they have to do the technical assignment all by themselves and are afraid to ask for help.
+Do ask for our support - the HYF community is also available to help you during your job, so not much difference there :) Needless to say, we will never code the application for you, but discuss the requirements instead to be sure you are approaching it the right way.
 If you get stuck during the assignment you might miss out on a job!

 ## List of technical assignments